cp90-pixel/Synthax/README.md

 This element's contents will be replaced by the iframe.
 You can pass a selector, a reference to an actual DOM element, or leave it blank, and `document.body` will be used.

-The `options` object allows you to configure Bramble:
+The `options` object allows you to configure Synthax:

  * `url`: `<String>` a URL to use when loading the Bramble iframe (defaults to prod)
  * `locale`: `<String>` the locale Brackets should use